WELCOME TO PHARMALUNDENSIS AB!

 PharmaLundensis AB (publ) develops the following projects:

-* A new, effective treatment for chronic obstructive pulmonary disease, COPD.
+* A new, effective treatment for chronic obstructive pulmonary disease, COPD and chronic bronchitis.

 * EcoFilter® which prevents the release of antibiotics and multi-resistant bacteria in hospital waste water.